Text by CLOT Magazine

-Pirelli HangarBicocca presents Trisha Baga’s solo exhibition the eye, the eye and the ear running until 19 July and comprising of video installations and ceramic sculptures.
-It’s Baga’s first institutional exhibition in Italy and covers fifteen years of the artist production, from her first piece There’s No “I” to his more recent work 1620 produced on the occasion of this show.
+Pirelli HangarBicocca presents Trisha Baga’s solo exhibition of the eye, the eye and the ear running until 19 July and comprising video installations and ceramic sculptures.
+It’s Baga’s first institutional exhibition in Italy and covers fifteen years of the artist’s production, from her first piece, There’s No “I”, to his more recent work, 1620, produced on the occasion of this show.

-Her work is in the collection of the Aïshti Foundation, Beirut; Julia Stoschek Collection, Düsseldorf; Moderna Museet, Stockholm; Museum Ludwig, Cologne; Whitney Museum of American Art, New York; and the Zabludowicz Collection; among others.
+Her work is in the collection of the Aïshti Foundation, Beirut; Julia Stoschek Collection, Düsseldorf; Moderna Museet, Stockholm; Museum Ludwig, Cologne; Whitney Museum of American Art, New York; and the Zabludowicz Collection.